 That said, love—when it’s happening— is absolutely beautiful, particularly in the many forms and shapes it has: how, with whom, and its duration.
 Whatever societal obstacle may be, there is one undeniable truth: love is love is love.
 Love is sometimes not even separated by death and the living continues living, forever loving the departed—I’m sure there are necromancy love novels re-imagining a happy alternative to the tragic reality.
 Love can happen for a month, or ten years, or a lifetime, and no one else can deny that it happened just because of its brevity.
 We are ready to accept that Rose and Jack loved each other in Titanic when it lasted less than three days, or that Romeo and Juliet are in love as young teenagers who know each other for less than a week.
 Likewise, if the love dissolves over time it doesn’t mean that it never happened.
 Most importantly, no one else has the right to deny the way you feel, or decide how you choose to love—you alone can know how it happens to you, and how you feel.
 In that respect love is very much like pain: a personal experience that can never be fully expressed because language is too limited for its complexity.
 The way these little wounds or loves happen can influence the ways you live your life henceforth, what you look for in other people, and how you interact with the world around you.
 Other people denying the existence of certain kinds of love does not make it any less real for the people living it.
 Above all else, the way you love, and the people you love influence the books you read and your relationship to that literature (see I made it about books eventually).

 My favourite kind of romance in literature has always been when it’s love between two incredibly broken people.
 My two favourite “romances” are Wuthering Heights by Emily Bronte (which many argue is not even a romance), and The Reader by Bernhard Schlink.
-In both cases, the main characters are absolutely broken (as individuals), and broken down by society, and the past (Heathcliff by poverty, class structure, and child abuse, and Hanna by the Holocaust in which she was an active participant: detailed analysis of that here).
+In both cases, the main characters are absolutely broken (as individuals), and broken down by society, and the past (Heathcliff by poverty, class structure, and child abuse, and Hanna by the Holocaust in which she was an active participant (detailed analysis of that here).
+Also, I will never ever stop talking about The Heart’s Invisible Furies highlighting the pain of unrequited love.
 There’s also the ‘messed up/one-sided’ kind of love bred out of pure insecurity and need for possession without consummation like in Fowler’s The Collector, or the kind where it ends miserably like in Anna Karenina, Revolutionary Road, Lady Chatterley’s Lover, or Madame Bovary.
 And that got me wondering just how much of love is exciting and thrilling because something in society finds it shameful and/or problematic.
 If there were no boundaries, restrictions, or societal pressures, how would ‘free’ love look like?
 How would love without any problems, hiccups, or prejudices even look like?
 But for the sake of not going down the rabbit hole of my weird state of mind, I am going to list some books that are at least semi-appropriate for Valentine’s day.
 I am going to just assume that most people have read: Pride and Prejudice, Jane Eyre, Wuthering Heights, and due to recent films you’ve read or heard of Call Me By Your Name, Carol, Brokeback Mountain, He’s Just Not that Into You, Hedwig and the Angry Inch and The Bridget Jones Diary—or that if you haven’t read them you’ve at least heard of them and know the premise.

 A simple ‘love and romance’ search on Goodreads reading lists has given me so many variations: bad boy, forbidden, literary, angsty, violent, funny, bikers, erotica written by men, ‘I’ve loved you for years,’ time-travelling, historical…after page three they start to sound like porn categories: “the sexy teacher,” “the bad boy vampire’…endless choices my friends.
 You can mix and match for years!
 I can’t do justice to all the lists and all the forms.
 So instead I’m going to tell you some of my personal favourites followed by suggestions I’ve received from others…because I clearly haven’t read everything.
 I’m going to try to combine different kinds of love with different literary genres as well.
 Space-alien love counts too.
 My platform, my rules.